jimm21/my_Robot/README.md

-# my_Robot
+# Project Description

+## Overview

-This project consist of a simulated manipulator in ROS that uses the following approaches:
+This project involves the development of a simulated manipulator within the Robot Operating System (ROS) framework.
+The manipulator employs a combination of cutting-edge techniques to plan and execute its movements, including:
-- Sequence planning algorithm
-- MoveIt

-In order to plan a path for the manipulator along several points from a mesh that has to mark
+1. **Sequence Planning Algorithm**

+2. **MoveIt Integration**

+## Project Objective

+The primary objective of this project is to enable the manipulator to autonomously navigate through a series of defined points along a given mesh surface.
+By doing so, it effectively marks the designated point on the mesh.